 In case you need to obtain this file again, please do one of the following:

-- Send PTC command 0x05, as described in the TCP API Reference Manual. - Export the file using PandarView 2 according to PandarView 2 User Manual. - Contact sales representatives or technical support.
+- Send PTC command 0x05, as described in the TCP API Reference Manual (see Section 5 Communication protocol). - Export the file using PandarView 2 according to PandarView 2 user manual. - Contact sales representatives or technical support.

 1.4.
 Specifications

 SENSOR